queoGmbH/neos-seo/Documentation/index.rst

 If you have other document types that should not appear in the sitemap you can also let them inherit from that prototype.

+There is an extended prototype `Neos.Seo:NoindexDescendantMixin` used to not index for all child nodes (descendants) of a node that inherits from it.

 To include alternate language links of pages in the xml sitemap use the following fusion code::

     prototype(Neos.Seo:XmlSitemap) {